zalando/tailor/docs/hooks.md

 # Front end Hooks

-Tailor provides three hooks on the client side(Browser) that can be used for programmatically measuring Performance.
+Tailor provides four hooks on the client side(Browser) that can be used for programmatically measuring Performance.

 ## API